RECIPROCITY

 Their spawning was a time of celebration when tribal members would gather to collect food for the year and visit each other.
 The Chi has been a staple food and cultural mainstay of the original Pomo inhabitants of the region since time immemorial.
 Tribal elders recall the hitch being plentiful and filling creeks.
 Expanding development and agriculture, declining water quality, gravel mining, invasive species, removal of cultural fire from the land, habitat loss, and drought took their toll.
 The decline of the Chi is the result of a legacy of environmental injustice and land dispossession in the Clear Lake watershed.

+Workshop participants from diverse Lake County communities tended to sprouting oak trees at the park under Pearce’s guidance.
 Weber, and Pearce discussed the plight of the hitch and its cultural and ecological significance.
-Guests Big Valley Rancheria Tribal Elder Ron Montez and ecologist Jeanine Pfeiffer joined on day 2 to tell stories and deepen participants understanding of the Chi's significance to local cultural heritage.
+Guests Big Valley Rancheria Tribal Elder, Ron Montez and ecologist, Jeanine Pfeiffer joined on day 2 to tell stories and deepen participants understanding of the Chi's significance to local cultural heritage.

 Thanks to the Big Valley Rancheria Boys and Girls Club who wove juvenile hitch from tule with Corine Pearce on a separate occasion.